eggshell/kubernetes-101/Kubernetes Concepts/01_slide.md

 # Pod

-* Smallest unit of deployment
+* Smallest unit of deployment - "the atom"
 * Consists usually of one container
 * Has an image, version, exposed port, etc